GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

    a grid input named **@earth_relief_**\ *res* on a command line then such a grid will automatically be downloaded from the GMT Data Server and placed in the *server* directory under **$GMT_USERDIR** [~/.gmt].
-The resolution *res* allows a choice among 15 common grid spacings: 60m, 30m, 20m, 15m, 10m, 06m, 05m, 04m, 03m, 02m, 01m, 30s, and 15s (with file sizes 111 kb, 376 kb, 782 kb, 1.3 Mb, 2.8 Mb, 7.5 Mb,
+The resolution *res* allows a choice among 15 common grid spacings: 01d, 30m, 20m, 15m, 10m, 06m, 05m, 04m, 03m, 02m, 01m, 30s, and 15s (with file sizes 111 kb, 376 kb, 782 kb, 1.3 Mb, 2.8 Mb, 7.5 Mb,
    11 Mb, 16 Mb, 27 Mb, 58 Mb, 214 Mb, 778 Mb, and 2.6 Gb respectively) as well
    as the SRTM tile resolutions 03s and 01s (6.8 Gb and 41 Gb for the whole set, respectively).
 Once one of these grids have been downloaded any future reference will simply obtain the file from **$GMT_USERDIR** (except if explicitly removed by the user).
-   Note: The four highest resolutions are the original data sets SRTM15+, SRTM30+, ETOPO1 and ETOPO2V2.
-Lower resolutions are spherically Gaussian-filtered versions of ETOPO1.
+   Note: The 15 arc-sec data comes from the original dataset SRTM15+.
+   Lower resolutions are spherically Gaussian-filtered versions of SRTM15+.
    The SRTM (version 3) 1 and 3 arc-sec tiles are only available over land between 60 degrees south and north latitude and are stored as highly compressed JPEG2000 tiles on the GMT server.
 These are individually downloaded as requested, converted to netCDF grids and stored in subdirectories srtm1 and srtm3 under the server directory, and assembled